GOLD Region CYO Track & Field

 These restrictions are consistent with the overall intent and philosophy of CYO sports and are specifically designed to prevent “runaway” or “blowout” situations.
 Extremely talented individuals will not be able to demonstrate their prowess by winning 9 gold medals because the first restriction will only allow them to compete in three events.
 Large teams, with an abundance of talent, will find it difficult to get their entire team on the field due to the second restriction.

-Because of these restrictions, it's not possible to state any objective criteria that will guarantee you'll be selected by your coach to be in the Region 20 Championship Meet.
+Because of these restrictions, it's not possible to state any objective criteria that will guarantee you'll be selected by your coach to be in the Gold Region Championship Meet.
 In making their selections, coaches are faced with the task of balancing your personal wishes with the best interests of the team as a whole, all the while staying within the rules and conforming to the entry restrictions.
 The best suggestion is simply to do your best and demonstrate your abilities to your coach at the qualifying meets.

-The Area C Championship Meet
+Area II Championship Meet

-Each year the Archdiocese of Philadelphia holds a track meet.
-There’s only one.
-It’s called “The Archdiocesan Championship Meet” and it’s the last event of the Track-and-Field year.
-This is a competitive meet.
+Each year the Archdiocese of Philadelphia holds a competitive meet for all of the top runners from all three areas called The Archdiocesan Championship Meet.
+It’s the last event of the CYO Track and Field season.
 Points are awarded to the top individual finishers in each event and their parish teams are awarded trophies based on their accumulation of points.

 Summary

-• The Archdiocesan Championship Meet (1 competitive meet)
+• Archdiocesan Championship Meet (1 competitive meet)

-• Copyright © 2024, Archdiocese of Philadelphia.
+• Copyright © 2025, Archdiocese of Philadelphia.
 All rights reserved.